dumdan/dockws/README.md

 ***Before trying*** anything, please keep in mind **this whole setup is introducing its own changes**.
 Here are the ones I became aware of, up to now:

-1. I am ___very biased___ toward the "Red Hat family" of distributions and everything you see here has been tested on Fedora (usually, latest) or the latest releases of RHEL or CentOS.
-The reason for the "latest" has (or may have) to do with capabilities found in the kernels;
 1. the "SELinux context" of your __home directory__ will change to __`svirt_sandbox_file_t`__;
 2. the **only** communication between the application and the environment (for example, _the desktop manager_) is restricted to the _environment variables_ and _command line arguments_ (for the time being, at least);
+3. no "packaging" - it may be less-than-simple, due to the customizations done at "container-build time"

 Finally,
+I am ___very biased___ toward the "Red Hat family" of distributions and everything you see here has been tested on Fedora (usually, latest) or the latest releases of RHEL or CentOS.
+The reason for the "latest" has (or may have) to do with capabilities found in the kernels;
-My main job is quite apart from this activity, hence the amount of time I can dedicate to this project is not guaranteed... (no, I do _not_ think I am unique in this regard).
+Also, my main job is quite apart from this activity, hence the amount of time I can dedicate to this project is not guaranteed... (no, I do _not_ think I am unique in this regard).